 Conversely, the internal machinations of your business are a whole different ball game - here you have a certain degree of control.
 Granted, humans are unpredictable and can contribute heavily to uncertainty inside your business, but you can still influence any risk through applying high hiring standards, better training, and positive company culture.
 That is just the HR side of your business, too; there are many other areas like production, marketing, compliance, where you can actively reduce risk and uncertainty.

-2. Use SWOT to Identify your Strengths & Weaknesses
+2. Use SWOT to Identify your Strengths and Weaknesses

 As we have already explained, there are many complex internal and external dynamics at play in business, and even the most subtle changes can create pressure on your organisation.
 If the systems and processes you have in place inside your firm have weak points, they could collapse during times of uncertainty.